beckyarauz/mail-events-controller/README.md

 # mail-events-controller
-To use for aws LAMBDA and handle response from API Gateway
+To use for aws LAMBDA and handle response from API Gateway and trigger a Step Function.

 # Usage